kurucay2000/drytea_family_tree/README.md

    - Enter their name, birth date, and gender
    - Add custom information like occupation, traits, or life stage

-2. Create relationships between Sims:
+2. Edit metadata for your Sim(s):
-   - Select two Sims
+   - Add their father/mother to track family lineage
-   - Choose relationship type (parent, spouse, sibling)
+   - Include information like their age, cause of death, or important traits
-   - The relationship will be displayed in each Sim's profile
+   - The metadata will be displayed in each Sim's profile

 3. View the family tree:
    - Click "Visualize Tree" to see a graphical representation